bxparks/AUniter/jenkins/README.md

 ### 3. Configure the Pipeline

-In the **General** section at the top, fill in the serial port of the Arudino UNO board that you have connected to.
-(This step is optional if you don't want to run the AUnit tests on the Arduino board.)
+In the **General** section at the top, fill in the serial port of the Arudino UNO board that you want to compile your programs against.
+For the purposes of this tutorial, I will assume that you have an Arduino UNO.

 * Check the box next to "This project is parameterized".
 A dialog box opens up.
 * Click on the "Add Parameter" drop down menu and select "String Parameter".